SOIL, WATER AND ECOSYSTEM SCIENCES ON CAMPUS COURSES

 Course listings: All On Campus Courses | Distance Education Courses

-This course is designed for undergraduate students who are interested in basic principles of soil physics and soil hydrology.
-The goal is to provide student with a deep understanding of the theoretical and practical basis of physical properties and processes in soil.
+This course is designed for undergraduate students who are interested in the basic principles of soil physics and soil hydrology.
+The goal is to provide students with a deep understanding of the theoretical and practical basis of physical properties and processes in soil.
 Topics covered include:

-Students will receive hands-on training in measuring soil physical and hydraulic properties and processes in laboratory and field settings, work with state-of-the-art sensors and data acquisition systems, computer models, process and interpret data using relevant software, and writing scientific reports.
+Students will receive hands-on training in measuring soil physical and hydraulic properties and processes in laboratory and field settings; working with state-of-the-art sensors and data acquisition systems and computer models; processing and interpreting data using relevant software; and writing scientific reports.
 Students will obtain skills applicable to soil science, water science, agronomy, hydrology, ecology, environmental science, and other related disciplines.

 Credits: 3